-For more information on the Open Meetings Law, please see the article in this publication titled "The Open Meetings Law."
+For more information on the Open Meetings Law, please see the article titled The Open Meetings Law, found on the League legal team's Selected Readings page, here: https://almonline.org/SelectedReadingsfortheMunicipalOfficial.aspx.

 Conclusion

 Municipalities desiring to delegate the responsibility and duties of overseeing municipal functions to a board should first be sure of their statutory authority.
 This authority should be clearly spelled out in the ordinance which created the board.